VesperApp/VesperApp/README.md

 > Enter your current drink ingredients into the single search bar on the homepage.
 Andy will return relevant mixed drink recipes based on a carefully curated algorithm pared with a large (and growing!) database of drink recipes.

+We relied on TheCocktailDB.com API.
+We were able to download a significant portion of the API database to test search alogrithm queries locally.
+Please reference the data in the folder ./database/data/drinks.js for the database schema.

 ## Requirements

 - Node 0.10.x